IanKeen/IanKeen.github.io/_posts/2018-06-05-type-safe-temporary-models.md

 We could try to solve the scaling problem with a `Dictionary`... what about using `[String: Any]`?
 While this scales fine it's a step backwards in safety.

 `String` keys are problematic, they are prone to typos and will easily fall out of sync.
-We could look at using a `String` enum but then we'e re-introduced our scaling issue again!
+We could look at using a `String` enum but then we've re-introduced our scaling issue again!

 On the value side `Any` strips all our type information and we would then have to cast values back top the desired types again anyway.